exasol/script-languages/README.md

 The build command only rebuilds the docker images, but does not export a new container.
-All other commands don't support the --goal option, because they required specific images to be built, otherwise they can not be continued.
+All other commands don't support the --goal option, because they require specific images to be built, otherwise they would not proceed.

 ```bash
 ./exaslct build --flavor-path=<path-to-flavor> --goal <build-stage>